webboty/Dexter-Wiki/DDE.md

 **Units:** Note that Dexter uses the metric system of measurement.
 So all units of distance are in meters.
 A meter is about 3 feet which is about Dexters full reach at the size Dexter has been made at so far.
 A tenth of a meter (e.g. 0.1) is about 4 inches which is about the length of your finger.
 A hundredth of a meter (e.g. 0.01) called a "centimeter"  is a about a half inch (actually closer to 0.4 inches) or about the width of your little finger.
 And a thousandth of a meter (e.g. 0.001) called a "millimeter" is tiny, about a half of a tenth of an inch or about the thickness of a fingernail.

+So if you change the first digit to the right of the decimal point, you are moving about a finger length.
+The next digit, 2nd to the right, moves you about a finger width, and the 3rd moves you about the thickness of a fingernail.

 ### Programming notes:

 **Debugging:** _Note that all of this is documented in the  help system inside DDE.
 Download and install the program to access that in it's formatted form_.